Emmalu868/Group-3-Project/README.md

 Wanlin Li  <br>

 # Project Description
-## Problem Statement
-To help investors manage their portfolios more effectively or provide financial advisors with a tool for portfolio management.

-## Target audience
-Individual investors
+Develop a financial analysis tool that forecasts portfolio returns and enables financial advisors/individual investors manage their portfolios more effectively.

 # Research questions to answer
 - What are the top 2 stocks given by the client?